-If you’re an RV owner, or soon to be, you may be wondering if solar panels are able to power an RV air conditioner or not.
+If you’re an RV owner, or soon to be, you may be wondering: can you use solar power for RV air conditioners?

 The answer, however, is not a cut and dry one depending on your RV and the size of your air-conditioner.